 - Show Scans Stored in SQL Server Express: Select this option if you want to access scan data stored in a local SQL Server Express Edition. - Show Scans Stored in SQL Server Standard: Select this option if you want to access data in SQL Server Standard Edition.
-See "Configuring SQL Server Standard Edition" above for instructions.
+See "Configuring SQL Server Standard Edition" on the previous page for instructions.